 We're establishing a national Museum Centre for and about the Dutch immigrants in New Zealand, next to the 30 m high De Molen in Foxton.

-Our Place, or 'onze Plek', will open in spring 2017, to tell the inspirational success story of the Dutch: from Abel Tasman's first contact with the Maori, to today's achievements in farming, business, the arts and much more.
-Ons Museum en Cultureel Centrum will also act as a venue for exchanges between two countries - in the realms of culture, the visual arts, business and science - and for our community to come together.
+Oranjehof will open 18 November 2017, to tell the inspirational success story of the Dutch: from Abel Tasman's first contact with the Maori, to today's achievements in farming, business, the arts and much more.
+Ons Museum will also act as a venue for exchanges between two countries - in the realms of culture, the visual arts, business and science - and for our community to come together.

-Onze Plek will be located in Foxton, as part of the Te Awahou-Nieuwe Stroom project that is being established by Horowhenua District Council.
+Oranjehof will be located in Foxton, as part of the Te Awahou-Nieuwe Stroom complex that is being established by Horowhenua District Council.
 We're collaborating with local Maori and other groups to establish a state of the art tourism facility and community hub.

 Reasons to choose Foxton: We can recreate Een Stukje Nederland, next to De Molen, the Manawatu river loop, the Foxton wetlands that have Unesco birdlife status, and cafe The Dutch Oven.